Visa for stays exceeding 90 days for the following study programmes:

 3. Valid, unexpired passport.
 Original and a photocopy of the page or pages of the passport that contain biometric data.
 The passport must be valid at least for the duration of the planned stay and contain two consecutive blank pages.
 Passports issued more than 10 years ago will not be accepted.

-4. Proof of acceptance for the study, training or volunteer activity or internship.
+4. Proof of acceptance for the study, training or volunteer activity.
 Original and a copy of the document proving:

 - Acceptance at an authorized teaching centre to carry out a full-time study programme.